 Talk to your child’s doctors about transition to adult medical care.
 Many pediatric doctors are unable to take care of your child once they become an adult.
 It’s important to plan the transition with support from your current medical team.

 Think about the support your child will need to make decisions and manage life as an adult.
 Once your child turns 18, a parent can no longer consent to medical treatment on their behalf unless a legal document gives them that authority.
 Support may also be needed to manage money, living arrangements, personal safety, relationships and self care.
-Options include Power of Attorney, Durable Power of Attorney for Health Care Decisions.
-Living Will, Guardianship (full or limited), Representative Payee or Conservatorship (full or limited).
+Options include: Supported Decision Making Agreements, Power of Attorney, Durable Power of Attorney, Durable Power of Attorney for Health Care Decisions, Living Will, Guardianship (full or limited), and Representative Payee or Conservatorship (full or limited).

 Consider whether to apply to be your child’s Educational Representative with their school.
 Make plans for after high school.
 An educational representative is a parent, family member or other adult authorized to make educational decisions on behalf of an adult student.
 More information can be found about: